7 Wonders (board game): Gameplay

 7 Wonders is a dedicated deck card game that features ancient civilizations.
 At the start of the game, each player randomly receives a gameboard called a "Wonder board".
 Each board depicts one of Antipater of Sidon's original Seven Wonders of the Ancient World.
 Players place cards representing various materials and structures around their Wonder boards.
 The boards are double-sided; the wonders on side A are generally easier to build, while those on side B grant more interesting benefits.

 7 Wonders is played over three ages totalling 18 turns, known in the game as Ages I, II, and III, each using its own decks of cards.
 In each age, seven cards are randomly dealt to each player.
-The game uses a card-drafting mechanic in which, once per turn, each player selects a card to play from his or her hand, then passes the remaining cards (face-down) to the next player.
+The game uses a card-drafting mechanic in which, once per turn, each player selects a card to play from their hand, then passes the remaining cards (face-down) to the next player.
 This process is repeated until five out of the seven cards have been played.
-At this point, each player must choose to play one of his remaining two cards and discard the other.
+At this point, each player must choose to play one of their remaining two cards and discard the other.

 Each age card represents a structure, and playing a card is referred to as building a structure.
-To build a structure, a player must first pay the construction cost, in coins or in one or more of the seven resource types, then lay it down by his or her Wonder board.
-A player lacking the resources available may pay his direct neighbors to use their resources, normally at two coins per resource, if available.
+To build a structure, a player must first pay the construction cost, in coins or in one or more of the seven resource types, then lay it down by their Wonder board.
+A player lacking the resources available may pay their direct neighbors to use their resources, normally at two coins per resource, if available.

 Some cards also belong to free construction chains.
 Cards played in previous ages can allow players to construct cards in ages 2 and 3 for free.
-For example many of the science cards allow players to build several age 2 and 3 structures for free.
+For example, many of the science cards allow players to build several age 2 and 3 structures for free.

-Instead of building a structure, a player may choose either to discard an Age card to earn three coins from the bank or to use the card to build a stage of his or her wonder.
+Instead of building a structure, a player may choose either to discard an Age card to earn three coins from the bank or to use the card to build a stage of their wonder.
 The Wonder boards have from two to four stages, shown at the bottom of the board.
 To build a wonder stage, a player must pay the resource cost listed on the stage, then put an age card underneath the wonder board in the appropriate place.

 There are seven types of Age cards, representing different types of structures, which are determined by the color of their background: